Mianus River Bridge

 The Mianus River Bridge is a span that carries Interstate 95 (Connecticut Turnpike) over the Mianus River, between Cos Cob and Riverside, Connecticut.
 It is the second bridge on the site.
-The original bridge collapsed in 1983, killing three motorists.
-The replacement span is officially named the Michael L. Morano Bridge, after a state senator Michael L. Morano who represented Greenwich.
+The original bridge collapsed in 1983, resulting in the deaths of three motorists.
+The replacement span is officially named the Michael L. Morano Bridge, after a state senator Michael L. Morano who represented Greenwich, was completed in 1992.

 Collapse

-The bridge had a 100-foot (30.5 m) section of its deck of its northbound span collapse at 1:30 AM EST on Tuesday, June 28, 1983.
-Three people were killed and three more were seriously injured when two cars and two tractor-trailers fell with the bridge into the Mianus River 70 feet (21.3 m) below.
-A Connecticut state trooper was the first to arrive at the scene sometime before 2 AM.
-The towns marine police as well as the Coast Guard was called while Greenwich Police blocked off the highway as National Guard came in with helicopters.
-An unnamed man, traveling to Alabama that night, stopped upon spotting the crash and brought the other cars to a stop, likely preventing more falls.
-Many residents were also woken up due to the sound of the collapse, which shook houses and was ″like a clap of thunder″.
+A 100-foot (30.5 m) section of the bridge's deck on its northbound span collapsed at 1:30 a.m.
+EDT on Tuesday, June 28, 1983.
+Three people died and three more were seriously injured when two cars and two tractor-trailers fell with the bridge into the Mianus River 70 feet (21.3 m) below.
+Firefighters Michael O’Connor and Ben McGorty were first on scene after calls came in to GPD Dispatch Center, which also notified Connecticut State Police, the town's marine police and the United States Coast Guard.
+Greenwich Police blocked off the highway as National Guard came in with helicopters.
+An unnamed man, traveling to Atlanta that night, stopped upon spotting the crash and brought the other cars to a stop, likely preventing more falls.
+Many residents were also woken up due to the sound of the collapse, which shook houses and was "like a clap of thunder".

-Casualties from the collapse were few because the disaster occurred at 1:30 a.m., when traffic was low on the often-crowded highway.
+Casualties from the collapse were few because the disaster occurred at about 1:30 a.m., when traffic was low on the often-crowded highway.